jorgevrgs/sails-hook-parse-query/README.md

-# sails-hook-parse-query
+# sails-hook-parsequery

-A helper to parse request queries and params
+A helper to parse request queries and params based on Sails Blueprints actions.

 ## How to use